RE:Animation – Superman (1940)The Dark Herald

-The Fleischer Brothers first really big success was their wholly owned Betty Boop.
+The Fleischer Brothers’ first really big success was with their wholly owned Betty Boop.

-In 1934 Max Fleischer began trying to sell an odd little passion project to Paramount Pictures, (his senior partner), Gulliver’s Travels.
-A feature-length cartoon earned him a hasty, “no thanks.”
+In 1934 Max Fleischer began trying to sell an odd little passion project to (his senior partner), Paramount Pictures, Gulliver’s Travels.
+It was to be a feature-length cartoon and it earned him a hasty, “no thanks.”
 Even after he tried reworking it as a Popeye movie the answer remained an emphatic, NO.

 Max and Dave Fleischer were in their mid-fifties by 1940, considering the average life expectancy was 63 at the time, they had to feel there was a lot less road in front of them than behind them.
-They were being left behind by Disney and Termite Terrace was nipping at their heels.
-This tends to make old men more cautious, there is a lot less time to make up for big mistakes that late in the game.
-They were trying not to slip into third place, a lot more interested in hanging on to what they had than regaining past glory.
+They were being left behind by Disney Studios and Termite Terrace was nipping at their heels.
+This kind of thing tends to make old men more cautious, there is a lot less time to make up for big mistakes that late in the game.
+They were trying not to slip into third place and had a lot more interest in hanging on to what they had than in regaining past glory.

 So, when Paramount came to them with the chance to be, “the very first studio to produce a superhero cartoon,” they were cold to the idea.
 They went from cold to completely uninterested when they found out that the deal Paramount had inked left them with no merchandising residuals and National Comics had the right of veto on everything.

 The view of the brothers was, well we don’t want to do this thing but we can’t turn down Paramount cold.
-They are our senior partner.
+They are our senior partners.
 But what we can do is highball the hell out of them and let them do the walking away from the deal.
 We’re in the clear that way.

 Another issue was Superman’s “leaping tall buildings in single bound.”
-Superman was still operating off of his original rules back then.
+The Last Son of Krypton was still operating off of his original rules back then.
 He could jump twenty-five miles and it took an artillery shell to pierce his skin.
 But Kryptonite and the rest were a ways off yet.
 The problem for Fleischer was he just couldn’t make the jumps look good.
 He finally asked National Comics, “Look, can I just make him fly?”
 National Comics agreed.

-In addition, Superman appealed to Max Fleischer’s love of science fiction and these first serials contained those elements.
+In addition, Superman appealed to Max Fleischer’s love of science fiction and mechanics.
+These cartoons always showcased these elements.

 No denying it was a major success for Paramount and Fleischer Studios.
 People were coming to the theaters just to watch the Superman serials and that was not what they were supposed to do.
 The serials were just filler before the feature, not the feature itself.

 Part of the expense was a breakdown in the relationship of the Fleischer brothers.
 The failure of Gulliver’s Travels had led to a major falling out.
 They couldn’t speak to each other by 1941 and managing a studio by means of terse and abusive notes flying back and forth was as much comedy as it was a tragedy.